corralm/doctoralia-scraper/README.md

 # DoctoraliaScraper
 DoctoraliaScraper recursively crawls [doctoralia.com.br](https://www.doctoralia.com.br/) and extracts doctor data.
 This scraper was built with Scrapy 2.7.0.

+## About Doctoralia
+Doctoralia is an global online platform that allows users to search, read ratings, and book appointments with healthcare professionals.
+It is highly popular in Brazil.

 ## Inspiration
 Selecting a healthcare professional is an important decision and it can be challenging to find the right person for you.